raguay/EmailIt/README.md

 wails dev
 ```

-This requires the [EmailItServer](https://github.com/raguay/EmailItServer.git) for the backend logic currently.
-I've not gotten far enough to have it all itegrated.
+This requires the [EmailItServer](https://github.com/raguay/EmailItServer.git) for the back-end logic currently.
+I've not gotten far enough to have it all integrated.
 This project is slowly being created.

 ## Documentation